 STEP Program Objectives and Updates for the recently completed School Year

 SNC’s Student Tutorial Endeavor Program (STEP) is concluding another successful year in our “new normal”.
-We maintained our tutoring format, student vaccinations and PPE protocols (with tweaks), plus we implemented the following:
+We maintained our tutoring format, student vaccinations and PPE protocols (with tweaks), plus we implemented:

 Science skills: The green economy of the future will be heavily reliant on workers with a strong science background.
 Key roles will include environmental scientists, biologists, hydrologists and biochemists.
 People in these jobs will monitor, manage and protect natural resources including land and valuable water supplies.